 Gretta was never going to leave the animal shelter unless CAPE rescued her.
 So we did.

 Gretta is now in her CAPE Assisted Living foster home.
 She is nearly blind and mostly deaf.
 After she was shaved and groomed, our veterinarian removed two tumors from her body.
 The tumor on her front leg was determined to be a sarcoma.
 Gretta also has multiple mammary tumors and we discovered she was never spayed.

 Now that she will live in CAPE's Assisted Living program for the rest of her life, Gretta has settled into a comfortable routine.
 From the start she was clearly house trained.
 She loves wearing her little jacket all day long.
 Mostly, When she is not waddling around the house, Gretta likes to nap in her favorite bed.

-These attacks are both scary for me and her as there is no consoling her while she is having one.
+These attacks are both scary for her foster guardian and her as there is no consoling her while she is having one.
 We are looking into medications that will hopefully help her.
 Lily just had a check up at the vet and other than her panic disorder she is in excellent physical shape.
 She is a sweet dog that craves attention, loves to hunt for gophers and has never met another dog she did not like.
 She is also the best and easiest walker in our pack!

 “Until we extend our circle of compassion to all living things, humanity will not find peace."